tlspero/CMAQ/README.md

 CMAQv5.2 Beta
 ========

+**Intent of this CMAQ version:** The Beta version of CMAQ was released in October 2016 for users and contributors outside of EPA to test the code and report potential errors back to EPA for resolution.
+Many such issues have been resolved and the code has been re-released under the 5.2Gamma branch.
+Users wanting to test the CMAQv5.2 code before its release should utilize the Gamma version, not the Beta version.

+## CMAQ Overview
 Community Multiscale Air Quality Model [US EPA Website](https://www.epa.gov/air-research/community-multi-scale-air-quality-cmaq-modeling-system-air-quality-management)

 CMAQ is an active open-source development project of the U.S. EPA Computational Exposure Division